armoucar-neon/dspy-memory-leak-repro/README.md

 ## Scope

-This test specifically targets the `ChainOfThought` module.
-Other DSPy modules have not been tested yet and may exhibit similar behavior.
+This test supports both `ChainOfThought` and `Predict` modules.
+Both modules exhibit memory leaks.
+Additional DSPy modules can be easily added for testing.

 ## Environment